GitiHubi/deepPaper/README.md

 <br>

-Last updated in Dec 2020, based on an idea of [Jun-Yan Zhu](http://www.eecs.berkeley.edu/~junyanz/).
+Last updated in Jan 2021, based on an idea of [Jun-Yan Zhu](http://www.eecs.berkeley.edu/~junyanz/).
 <br>